matty-r/urChat/README.md

 * Allow moving the event ticker to the top of the screen instead
 * Allow resizing of users lists (Double click to hide?)

+=Update(16 DEV 14)

+* Changed how user status is set, it's now set through IRCUser in the constructor
+* Changed how the JOIN command is handled, channels will always start with # so use this to find the
+	\ channel name to join to.
+Also use the extractNick() method to get the appropriate username if it
+	\ isn't me.

 =Update (15 DEC 14)